drau88/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+Closure is occurring at the value of newRoll, as the Math object is not defined within the scope of the function.
+Instead, Math is a global object which is being pulled into the function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+For each invocation of dansRoll, the value of name will stay the same, as it is being passed to the function as an argument in the same way each time.
+The value of newRoll, however, will change, as a random number is being generated.

 c.
 What is the lexical scope of `newRoll`?

+"newRoll" exists at the scope of the unnamed function in which it is contained.

 ### Task 3 - Stretch Goals